Out of school activities

 Springfield School work with Barnardos who provide childcare after school and during holiday periods.

-Please contact Barnardos to register your young person for their After School and Holiday Clubs.
+Please contact Barnardos to register your young person for their After School and Holiday Clubs, you can see their information in the attachments below.

 Barnardos Head office Tel: 01869 252905. www.barnardos.org.uk